 The Build Structure tool builds and modifies atomic structures.
-The equivalent commands are build and bond.
+The equivalent commands are build, torsion, bond, and angle.
 See also: Rotamers, Modeller Comparative, Model Loops, Add Hydrogens, Altloc Explorer, Renumber Residues, Change Chain IDs, rna, swapaa, swapna, tug, undo, selection context menus

 Build Structure can be opened from the Structure Editing section of the Tools menu and manipulated like other panels (more...).
 Sections:

 The Start Structure section of Build Structure adds new atoms or molecules independent of any pre-existing atoms.
-See also: open, angle, torsion
+See also: Fetch by ID, open

 Options to Add:

 Clicking Apply adds the atom(s) with the specified Residue name, in either an existing molecule model or a new model with a specified name.